kudobuilder/kudo/keps/0027-force-pod-reload-parameters.md

 ## Alternatives

 A better alternative would be to have a full dependency graph of all resources to parameters.
+This would need to include ConfigMaps, Secrets, potentially other pods, etc. With this dependency graph, KUDO could determine when a pod restart is necessary and when not, i.e. changing the replica value of a stateful set would not trigger a pod restart, changing a value in a ConfigMap that is used by the pod template would trigger a restart.
+An operator would still want to configure if and when pod restarts may be required, as a pod can be aware of changing ConfigMaps.

-This would need to include ConfigMaps, Secrets, potentially other pods, etc. Calculating the dependency graph would be a very complex undertaking, a simple configuration on a parameter seems to be a more reasonable approach.
+Calculating the dependency graph would be a very complex undertaking, a simple configuration on a parameter seems to be a more reasonable approach at the moment.